 HRC Honors International Holocaust Remembrance Day

-January 27, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+January 27, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Today HRC joins the international community to honor the 6 million Jews and millions of other victimized, including the LGBT community, under Nazi Germany during World War II.